Polymer/polymer-library-docs/app/2.0/docs/tools/polymer-cli-commands.md

 ## polymer init {#init}

 Initializes a Polymer project from one of several templates.
-Pre-bundled templates range from just bare-bones to fully featured applications like the [Polymer Shop app](/{{{polymer_version_dir}}}/docs/apps/case-study).
+Pre-bundled templates range from just bare-bones to fully featured applications like the [Polymer News app](https://news-docs.polymer-project.org/).

 Run `polymer init` to choose a template from a list of all installed templates.
 Or, if you know the template name before hand, you can provide it as a command argument to select it automatically.